The MLI Wind Working Group provides a safe space for natural resource agencies to:

 While the WWG convenes as a government-only group, cooperation and coordination with wind energy and permitting entities remain central to the goals and objectives of the WWG.
 The WWG will coordinate with other Midwest agencies and broader wind-wildlife actors to ensure that research initiatives are aligned with the overall landscape objectives and jointly addressed by appropriate agencies.
 Additional WWG subgroups may be convened including external stakeholders.
 Wind development and permitting entities will benefit from the outputs of the WWG and through subsequent engagements with the state and federal agencies participating in the WWG.

-- Federal Chair: Scott Larson, USFWS Interior Regions 5 and 7
+- Federal Chair: Scott Hicks, USFWS Regions 3

 - State Chair: Hilary Morey, South Dakota